 Amazon Conservation has evolved significantly over the past 23 years in response to the needs of local people, forest ecosystems, and wildlife.
 Our journey began in 2000 when we worked with the Peruvian government to establish the 360,000-acre Los Amigos Conservation Concession in the Peruvian Amazon - the first of its kind in the world.
 This public-private partnership model for conservation helps keep forests intact in areas severely threatened by deforestation and inspired the launch of countless other public-private concessions around the world.

-Our origin has given us a true on-the-ground understanding of how conservation should work, as well as a reputation for working with all stakeholders.
+This origin has given us a true on-the-ground understanding of how conservation should work, as well as a reputation for working with all stakeholders.
 This model continues to mold our approach to conservation to this day.

 Since then, we have:

-- Helped establish more than 34 conservation areas, protecting more than 9.3 million acres of irreplaceable forests and wild places; - Supported thousands of local communities and indigenous peoples to protect their lands and resources, improving their well-being through sustainable forest use; - Built a robust network of biological research stations for groundbreaking research and scientific innovation; - Developed a game-changing monitoring system to track deforestation, fires, and climate change across all nine countries of the Amazon in real-time; And much more!
+- Helped establish more than 34 conservation areas, protecting more than 9.3 million acres of irreplaceable forests and wild places; - Supported thousands of local communities and indigenous peoples to protect their lands and resources, improving their well-being through sustainable forest use; and - Built a robust network of biological research stations for groundbreaking research and scientific innovation.

 Our work continues to evolve in scope and focus.
-Launched in 2020, our

-10-year strategy to achieve a thriving Amazon builds on our most successful efforts and focuses on a holistic and comprehensive approach to protect wild places, empower local people, and put science and technology to work.
+Launched in 2020, our 10-year strategy to achieve a thriving Amazon builds on our most successful efforts and focuses on a holistic and comprehensive approach to protect wild places, empower local people, and put science and technology to work.
 With protected areas and Indigenous territories being one of the most effective mechanisms to fight deforestation, our long-standing strategy has been to help create and sustainably manage conservation areas to protect wild places and vulnerable ecosystems across Peru and Bolivia.
 We are continuously working to scale up our efforts by strengthening local forest-based economies across more than 34 million acres of the Bolivian and Peruvian Amazon and expanding our conservation efforts across 29.6 million acres in the Beni grasslands of Bolivia.

-We also continue to deepen the analysis and impact of our Amazon-wide real-time monitoring program (www.maaproject.org) and governance work to stop illegal deforestation, support Indigenous peoples as they fight to protect and assert autonomy over their ancestral lands, and equip governments and local organizations with the tools needed to effectively take action against environmental crimes.
+We also continue to deepen the analysis and impact of our Amazon-wide real-time monitoring program (www. maaproject.org) and governance work to stop illegal deforestation, support Indigenous peoples as they fight to protect and assert autonomy over their ancestral lands, and equip governments and local organizations with the tools needed to effectively take action against environmental crimes.